 |City of Lawrence Board of Health||Participate in Board of Health meetings, contribute background research, draft new public health ordinances|

 Each resident’s Area of Concentration includes a community medicine component, with required elements of community health advocacy and community based education.
-Building on their own knowledge and the networks of the faculty, residents engage in advocacy activity that will promote the health of our community.
+Building on their own knowledge and the networks of the faculty, residents engage in advocacy activities that will promote the health of our community.
 This can take the form of writing a letter to the editor, calling members of congress, or taking a leadership role in national advocacy organizations.
 We think advocacy is an integral skill for working with the underserved, and most residents come to Lawrence having been involved in health advocacy.
 By carving out time and creating a structure to engage in advocacy during residency, we support residents in continuing this vital work in their careers.
 The community education experience within the AOCs also gives residents mentored experience in culturally appropriate and effective communication.
 Through this experience, residents practice their communication skills, while improving the collective health knowledge of the community we serve.
 The experience also allows our residency to enrich the programmatic offerings of our partner organizations by making more available the expertise of our resident physicians and faculty.
 We hope the end results are better prepared family physicians and a more informed and empowered population.